 Roofing including roof space

 Repair category 2

-Notes The roof tiles are older and show signs of weathering/ageing.
-Heavy moss growth was noted.
+Notes The roof tiles are of an older style and show signs of weathering/ageing and are supporting moss growth.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-Staining was noted to sarking within the roof space which appears old.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.

 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes Vegetation growth was noted to gutters.
+Notes No significant defects evident.